 My wife and I really enjoyed Istanbul on a trip to Turkey last year.
 Earlier posts on this blog discuss Istanbul, the baths there, and other aspects of a vacation in Turkey -- but not on Seth Kugel's meager budget.

-Seth doesn't mention visiting the archaeological museum in Istanbul, which was a highlight of our visit.
+Seth doesn't mention visiting the great archaeological museum in Istanbul, which was a highlight of our visit.
 Its collection of artifacts far outshines anything you'll see in New York or London.